SANS Holiday Hack Challenge

 published Tue, Mar 08, 2016 by · 4 minute read

 One of the main reasons I started this blog, was to give me a place that I could use an excuse to experiment with new things that I found interesting.
 True to that goal I have spent some time over that last week completely modifying the underlying structure and technologies that I use to author and host this blog.
 Here is a quick rundown of some of the changes.
-Hugo Hugo is another static site generator, much like Jekyll, but it runs on Go instead of Ruby.

 (Super) Dedup-er